galaxyproject/admin-training/sessions/03-production-basics/ex1-first-steps.md

 Then save and quit your editor.

-In a production server we'd set some additional paths to prevent writing to the code directory (`/srv/galaxy/server`, especially the `database` subdirectory).
-The full list of options that we set for usegalaxy.org can be found in the [usegalaxy Ansible playbook](https://github.com/galaxyproject/usegalaxy-playbook/blob/7bd0ad190d148494f9430b23b1f9ab68e9936524/production/group_vars/galaxyservers.yml#L93).
+In a production server we would set some additional paths to prevent writing to the code directory (`/srv/galaxy/server`, especially the `database` subdirectory).
+The full list of options that we set for usegalaxy.org can be found in the [usegalaxy Ansible playbook](https://github.com/galaxyproject/usegalaxy-playbook/blob/master/env/main/group_vars/galaxyservers/vars.yml).

 ## Section 2 - Start your new Galaxy

-Unlike before, you'll now use the `galaxy` script we created to start and stop Galaxy.
+Unlike before, you will now use the `galaxy` script we created to start and stop Galaxy.
 However, it takes the same arguments as `run.sh` (most notably `--daemon` and `--stop-daemon`).
 Remember that we need to start the Galaxy server as the new `galaxy` user:

 ```console
 $ sudo -Hu galaxy galaxy
 ```

+The `-H` option is used to properly set the HOME environment variable.

+You should now see the Galaxy Python requirements being downloaded to the virtualenv `/srv/galaxy/venv`.

-As before, Galaxy should now be accessible at [http://localhost:8080](http://localhost:8080)
+As before, Galaxy should then be accessible at [http://localhost:8080](http://localhost:8080)